orcasgit/python-healthvault/docs/conn.rst

 and the application can save it with that individual's local data.

 The `wctoken` will expire fairly quickly (less than an hour?) and the application needs to allow for that.
-When it expires, some call to HealthVault will fail with an error.
+When it expires, some call to HealthVault will fail with an error 7, "The credential token has expired.".
 The application should repeat the original authorization process, redirecting the user using `authorization_url` and getting the `wctoken` on a subsequent request.
 However, in this case the application already knows the `record_id`.
 It should pass that `record_id` to `authorization_url` to force the